wesley-eddy/scone-tcp/draft-tbd-scone-tcp.md

 # Security Considerations

-TODO
+The security considerations for SCONE-TCP are similar to those for SCONE as present in QUIC, however, some differences arise because TCP security lacks the same cryptographic methods that are present in QUIC.

 # IANA Considerations

-TODO: TCP option kind value
+TODO: TCP option kind value is TBD.

 --- back